Go Back Up

 Traditional group plans are full of strict requirements that can be hard for small and medium-sized business owners to meet.

-For example, many insurance companies require that a minimum number of employees are enrolled in the plan.
-If you have employees that are on a spouse's or parent's plan, enrolled in Medicare, or simply don't want the coverage, you may not meet the participation requirements, which means you can't offer the plan to those who do want it.
+For example, many health insurance companies require that a minimum number of employees enroll in the plan.
+If you have employees who are on a spouse's or parent's plan, enrolled in Medicare, or simply don't want the coverage, you may not meet the participation requirements, which means you can't offer the plan to those who do want it.

 Moreover, group health insurance plans also have minimum contribution requirements, typically mandating that employers cover at least 50% of employees' premiums.
 If you can't afford to cover that much, you won't be able to offer the plan.